fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

 ### Examples of option 3 (no line break after comma for simple functions dep. closing bracket and sub function)

-No line break in the substring function, because the rtrim function conatains no comma:
+No line break in the substring function, because the rtrim function contains no comma:

 ```sql
 lt_example = SELECT SUBSTRING( rtrim(connid),3,4) FROM spfli;